-First, that all men have the Hope of a Hero -- coming to straighten out the world.
-Therefore we may and should, with confidence, present our Lord Jesus Christ to them -- as the fulfilment of all their hopes, and as the answer to all their problems.
+First, that inasmuch as all men have the Hope of a Hero coming to straighten out the world, we may and should with confidence present our Lord Jesus Christ to them as the fulfilment of all their hopes and the answer to all their problems.

-Second, that the earthly life of the Lord Jesus Christ is the pattern for us to follow.
-For also we are to serve God as prophets, priests, and kings -- in our desire to live a life helpful to our fellow man.
+Second, that the earthly life of the Lord Jesus Christ is the pattern for us to follow in our service to God as prophets, priests, and kings, and in our desire to live a life helpful to our fellow man.

-Third, that our exalted Saviour is counseling His Church as a great Prophet and serving His children as a great Priest and ruling the universe as a great King -- as the perfect Son of man, right now.
-He is doing so, both personally in Heaven, and (through His poured-out Spirit in His Church as the body of all true Christians everywhere) here on Earth too.
+Third, that our exalted Savior is counseling His church as a Great Prophet and serving His children as a Great Priest and ruling the universe as a Great King as the perfect Son of man right now, both personally in heaven, and (through His poured-out Spirit in His church, the body of all true Christians everywhere) here on earth too.

-And fourth, that we as Christian believers should be serving Him as prophets, priests, and kings here on Earth in every way we can.
-We should be doing so right here and now, by the power of the indwelling Spirit of the risen Saviour.
+And fourth, that we as Christian believers should be serving Him as prophets, priests, and kings here on earth in every way we can, right here and now, by the power of the indwelling Spirit of the risen Savior.